 When Artists Speak

 Art has the power to speak or even “think” for us by giving complex ideas the physicality of form.
-Artist have been speaking back to institutions since decades, now this institutional critique has again gained urgency.
+Artists have been speaking back to institutions for decades, now this institutional critique has again gained urgency.

 29. September 2020

 At the beginning of the present pandemic, there seemed to be a curious, newfound appreciation for art.
 Social media was awash with elegies at the realization that art fairs would be cancelled, galleries closed, and highly anticipated exhibitions postponed indefinitely.
 Various non-artist stakeholders in the art world declared that art was the only thing that we had in the face of unprecedented adversity.

 The mournful urgency of the declarations seemed to anticipate the end of an era.
 Behind the elegies was guilt about having left artists particularly exposed to the pandemic’s economic consequences.
 While digital viewing rooms and online auctions facilitated business-unusual, smaller galleries, art workers, and emerging artists were genuinely concerned about their livelihoods.
 The guilt on the part of art consumers, art media, and art institutions was exacerbated by the closure of places where they usually perform their support for art.
 Social media was now the only arena for a political economy that usually plays out globally in (same, same but) different iterations of the white cube.